career-match/career-match.github.io/index.md

 - New user goes to landing page, logs in, gets home page, sets up profile.
 (How do they learn how system works?)
 - Admin goes to landing page, logs in, gets home page, edits site.
 - User goes to landing page, logs in, finds companies with compatible interests, contacts them.
+- Recruiter goes to landing page, logs in, add company to Career Match, explore student’s profile.

 ## Beyond the basics
 After implementing the basic functionality, here are ideas for more advanced features: